-The engine oil should be between the minimum
+The transmission oil should be between the minimum and maximum level marks.

-5. If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type through the engine oil tank filler hole to raise it to the correct level.
+- 4. If the oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level. - 5.
+Insert the dipstick into the oil filler hole, and then tighten the oil filler cap.